walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 3. OpenID4VCI Wallet
 4. OpenID4VCI Issuer

+GitHub-hosted CI points the wallet suites at `conformance.waltid.cloud` and exposes the in-process adapters through Cloudflare tunnels (OpenID4VP adapter on port 7006, OpenID4VCI adapter on port 7007), alongside the existing verifier tunnel on 7003.
+Those wallet suites therefore run live.
+The OpenID4VCI issuer matrix still only runs when its dedicated workflow inputs and issuer URL are configured.

 When a role produced `summary.md`, that file is appended.
 When it did not, the workflow still writes the same heading, totals, and table, with a note that no results were produced.